tamarin-prover/tamarin-prover/manual/src/010_modeling-issues.md

 	Message Derivation Checks
 	=========================

-	The variables of the follwing rule(s) are not derivable from their premises, you may be performing unintended pattern matching.
+	The variables of the following rule(s) are not derivable from their premises, you may be performing unintended pattern matching.

 	Rule R_1:
 	Failed to derive Variable(s): ~k, m